shalita-wahyudhie/IBM-Applied-Data-Science-Capstone/README.md

-# IBM-Applied-Data-Science-Capstone
+# IBM Applied Data Science Capstone

-Final project for IBM Data Science Professional Certificates
+This is a final project for IBM Data Science Professional Certificates

+Summary about the project can be read here